-In young healthy test subjects, the elimination half-life of midazolam ranges from 1.5-2.5 hours.
-The elimination half-life of the metabolite is shorter than 1 hour; therefore after midazolam administration the concentration of the parent compound and the main metabolite declines in parallel.
-Plasma clearance of midazolam is 300-500 ml/min.
-Midazolam's metabolites are excreted mainly by the renal route (60 - 80% of the injected dose) and recovered as glucuroconjugated 1'-hydroxymidazolam.
-Less than 1% of the dose is recovered in the urine as an unchanged drug.
+In young healthy volunteers, the elimination half-life of midazolam ranges from 1.5 to 2.5 hours.
+The elimination half-life of the metabolite is shorter than 1 hour; therefore after midazolam administration the concentration of the parent compound and the main metabolite decline in parallel.
+Plasma clearance of midazolam is in the range of 300-500 ml/min.
+Midazolam's metabolites are excreted mainly by the renal route (60-80% of the injected dose) and recovered as glucuroconjugated 1'-hydroxymidazolam.
+Less than 1% of the dose is recovered in urine as unchanged drug.
+The elimination half-life of alpha-hydroxy-midazolam is shorter than 1 hour.
 When midazolam is given by i.v. infusion, its elimination kinetics do not differ from those following bolus injection.
-Repeated administrations of midazolam does not induce drug metabolising enzymes.
+Repeated administrations of midazolam do not induce drug metabolising enzymes.